How to clean and season cast iron

-Amazon carries this 12″ cast iron Lodge Logic Pre-Seasoned Skillet for less than $20.
-That is a great price for such a versatile kitchen tool.
-Check out the awesome reviews (over 1,500 reviews and it still maintains a 4.5 star rating).
-It is currently ranked #1 on the top 100 best sellers in Amazon’s kitchen & dining category.
+Amazon carries this 12″ cast iron Lodge Logic Pre-Seasoned Skillet and is such a versatile kitchen tool.
+Check out the awesome reviews (over 10,000 reviews and it still maintains a 4.5 star rating).
+It is currently ranked #9 on the top 100 best sellers in Amazon’s kitchen & dining category.

 This 5-quart Lodge Logic Cast Iron Dutch Oven might not be as pretty as its enamel-coated siblings, but it works just as hard for half the price.
 It doesn’t happen often, but when the price drops around $25, add this baby to your cart, if you are in the market for a Dutch oven.
 You won’t find a better price on such a heavy-duty pot.
 The fact that it is made in the USA just sweetens the deal.

 The Lodge Logic Pro Cast Iron Grill/Griddle is on my wish list.
 It is double-sided, perfect for grilling burgers on one side and making pancakes on the other (not at the same time, preferably).
 I could also see myself adding this to our camping gear, which would be a huge improvement on anything the state parks have to offer.